FormidableLabs/react-swipeable/docs/docs/api.md

   - `trackTouch: true`
   - the users current swipe has an associated `onSwiping` or `onSwiped` handler/prop

-Please experiment with the [example app](http://formidablelabs.github.io/react-swipeable/) to test `preventScrollOnSwipe`.
+Please experiment with the [Feature Testing Console](examples/feature-test-console) to test `preventScrollOnSwipe`.

 #### passive listener details
 Swipeable adds the passive event listener option, by default, to **internal uses** of touch `addEventListener`'s.
 We set the `passive` option to `false` only when `preventScrollOnSwipe` is `true` and only to `touchmove`.
 Other listeners will retain `passive: true`.